 Popular phones that support Wi-Fi calling include:

-NOTE: In some cases, you’ll need a carrier-branded phone to activate the feature even if the phone itself supports it.
-Before purchasing a new phone to use Wi-Fi Calling, check with your carrier to be sure it will work.
+NOTE: In some cases, you’ll need a network-branded phone to activate the feature even if the phone itself supports it.
+Before purchasing a new phone to use Wi-Fi Calling, check with your network to be sure it will work.

 Instructions to activate Wi-Fi calling will differ depending on the manufacturer and model of your phone.